stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2016-05-25-my-impressions-from-pydata-berlin-2016/index.md

 date: 2016-05-25
 author: Piotr Migdał
 tags:
-  - data-science
-  - python
+  - event
-  - ephemeral
+  - data science
 mathjax: false
 description: "Was it worth it?
 (Yes.)
 Links to the best talks."
 ---